 Interestingly, Poonam notes that she entered the risk field somewhat “by accident,” beginning her career in audit.
 This was quickly followed by years of driving change and transformation within the finance function—both within a Fortune 500 company and through consulting.
 Shortly after Poonam was hired by Deloitte in an advisory role, a partner suggested she apply her skill set to the then-burgeoning business of risk management… “and the rest is history,” Poonam says.

 Since that point, Poonam went on to found Deloitte’s Cost Recovery and Containment practice for the Energy and Resources sector in Calgary, Canada.
-The practice became a hub to serve global energy companies, helping them maximize value from their contractual commitments and drive performance.
+The practice became a hub to serve global energy companies, helping them maximise value from their contractual commitments and drive performance.
 Poonam has since served as lead client service partner for large oil and gas companies as well.
 Today, in her role as managing partner, Poonam sets the vision and strategy to build a “Category of One” business—defining its market, as the foremost (and often only) player—for Deloitte’s Risk Advisory practice across Canada and Chile.

 Evolution in the industry

 Poonam’s many years of experience have given her perspective into trends and changes within the profession of risk management, a field that used to be driven by the needs of regulators.
-But now, as Poonam notes, companies must demonstrate responsibility to a wider variety of stakeholders, such as their employees, communities, and shareholders, to name a few.
+But now, as Poonam notes, companies must demonstrate responsibility to a wider variety of stakeholders, such as their employees, communities and shareholders, to name a few.

-“So the evolution of why you’re doing things, and the lens you’re applying, have changed.
-This also means the types of risks you’re evaluating are constantly evolving, as well,” Poonam says.
+“So the evolution of why you’re doing things and the lens you’re applying, have changed.
+This also means the types of risks you’re evaluating are constantly evolving as well,” Poonam says.

-“Historically, at Deloitte, we were brought in to interpret and help organizations comply with complex legislation and regulation.
+“Historically, at Deloitte, we were brought in to interpret and help organisations comply with complex legislation and regulation.
 But now, it’s more than that,” Poonam explains.
 “It’s looking at how to use regulatory pressure to drive greater efficiencies and improvements in business processes and operating models.
 So, the transition from being an adviser or auditor to a partner with our clients, where we are co-investing in solution development, has been an exciting one.”